dotnet/docs-aspire/docs/database/sql-server-integration.md

 ```

 > [!TIP]
-> The `connectionName` parameter must match the name used when adding the SQL Server database resource in the app host project In other words, when you call `AddDatabase` and provide a name of `myDatabase` that same name should be used when calling `AddSqlServerClient`.
+> The `connectionName` parameter must match the name used when adding the SQL Server database resource in the app host project.
+In other words, when you call `AddDatabase` and provide a name of `database` that same name should be used when calling `AddSqlServerClient`.
 For more information, see [Add SQL Server resource and database resource](#add-sql-server-resource-and-database-resource).

 You can then retrieve the <xref:Microsoft.Data.SqlClient.SqlConnection> instance using dependency injection.
 For example, to retrieve the connection from an example service: